ReOrgWizards/WholesaleConnectFront/.github/pull_request_template.md

 ## Ticket No

-[Enter the corresponding ticket number or reference (if applicable) for this pull request.]
+Ticket Info : [Enter the corresponding ticket number or reference (if applicable) for this pull request.]

 ## Description